angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 Note that just as the `FormGroup` contains a group of controls, the _profileForm_ `FormGroup` is bound to the `form` element with the `FormGroup` directive, creating a communication layer between the model and the form containing the inputs.
 The `formControlName` input provided by the `FormControlName` directive binds each individual input to the form control defined in the `FormGroup`.
-The form controls communicate with their respective elements, and communicate changes to the `FormGroup`, which provides a source of truth for the model value.
+The form controls communicate with their respective elements.
+The also communicate changes to the `FormGroup`, which provides the source of truth for the model value.

 ### Save form data